-- "AICUZ" Studies-"Air installation compatible use zones."
-Reports have been completed on over 115 military airfields or facilities (DOD) - Model Noise Ordinance (EPA)
+- "AICUZ" Studies-"Air installation compatible use zones," Reports have been completed on over 115 military airfields or facilities - · Model Noise Ordinance (EPA) - · Airport Noise Control and Land Use Compatibility (ANCLUC) Planning Under the Planning Grant Program, 1977 (FAA 5900.4)

-- Airport Noise Control and Land Use Compatibility (ANCLUC) Planning Under the Planning Grant Program, 1977 (FAA 5900.4) - Airports-Land Use Compatibility Planning, 1977 (FAA Advisory Circular 150/5050-6) - Community Strategy Guidelines (EPA) - The Federal Highway Administration methods to be used in predicting highway noise levels ("Procedures for Abatement of Highway Traffic Noise and Construction Noise," FHPM 7-7-73) - way Traffic Noise and Construction Noise."
-FHPM 7-7-73) The Audible Landscape : A Manual for Highway Noise and Land Use (The Federal Highway Administration guidance to localities for land-use planning near highways, reprinted 8/76) - for land-use planning near highways, reprinted 8/76) Community Noise Assessment Manual (Social Survey Workbook and Acoustical Survey Workbook) (EPA) - ECHO Community Noise Advisors (EPA) - Federal Highway Administration procedures for evaluating the noise reduction from barriers, elevated and depressed highway sections, and roadside structures. ("A Field Evaluation of Traffi-Noise Reduction Measures," National Cooperative Highway Research Report 144) - A one-week training course on highway noise and abatement. ("Fundamentals and Abatement of Highway Traffic Noise," Federal Highway Administration) - Noise Barrier Design Handbook (Federal Highway Administration: FHWA-RD-76-58) - Federal Highway Administration procedures for determining the acoustical insulation of planned or existing buildings against highway noise ("Insulation of Buildings Against Highway Noise," FHWA-TS-77202) - Technical assistance from EPA Regional Offices
+• Airports-Land Use Compatibility Planning, 1977 (FAA Advisory - Circular 150/5050-6) - Community Strategy Guidelines (EPA) - .
+The Federal Highway Administration methods to be used in predicting highway noise levels ("Procedures for Abatement of Highway Traffic Noise and Construction Noise," FHPM 7-7-73) - The Audible Landscape: A Manual for Highway Noise and Land Use (The Federal Highway Administration guidance to localities for land-use planning near highways, reprinted 8/76) Community Noise Assessment Manual (Social Survey Workbook - and Acoustical Survey Workbook) (EPA) - ECHO Community Noise Advisors (EPA) - · Federal Highway Administration procedures for evaluating the noise reduction from barriers, elevated and depressed highway sections, and roadside structures. ("A Field Evaluation of Traffic Noise Reduction Measures," National Cooperative Highway Research Report 144) - A one-week training course on highway noise and abatement. ("Fundamentals and Abatement of Highway Traffic Noise," Federal Highway Administration) - Noise Barrier Design Handbook (Federal Highway Administration: FHWA-RD-76-58) - Federal Highway Administration procedures for determining the acoustical insulation of planned or existing buildings against highway noise ("Insulation of Buildings Against Highway Noise," FHWA-TS-77202) - Technical assistance from EPA Regional Offices

 Noise Effects, the National Academy of Sciences Committee on Hearing and Bioacoustics, and the International Commission on the Biological Effects of Noise focused on the effects of noise on health.
-These groups agreed that further investigation is needed, particularly on the nonauditory effects of noise, including noise as it relates to cardiovascular disease, sleep disturbance, and reproductive effects; and interactive effects of other factors (such as chemical and physical agents) with noise.133
+These groups agreed that further investigation is needed, particularly on the nonauditory effects of noise, including noise as it relates to cardiovascular disease, sleep disturbance, and reproductive effects; and interactive effects of other factors (such as chemical and physical agents) with noise.123